soyoahn/soyoahn.github.io/_posts/2025-07-05-what-i-did-during-mid-year-break.md

 ![Watering guide for all my new plants: Misting and humidity for the creeping fig, wax plant, and zebra fern.
 Constant mosture for the parsley.
 Allow the english thyme and bbq rosemary to dry out completely between waterings.](/img/posts/2025/apruchnicki-new-2025-plants.png)

 This took our houseplant count up to 26. 😁
+(I don't think the creeping fig is going to make it though.)

 ## Brush up on UX and Content Design {#ux}
 Stumbled upon and finished this book: